"Appoint an integration strategist"

 – Operations in the public sector go from functioning in "culverts", both internally within the organization and between authorities and administrations, to having to coordinate different systems with each other.
 There will be a lot of data to handle and you need to be organized and structured to maintain a high level of security.

 Digital tidiness is a watchword at iCore.
-With iCore's integration platform, a clear structure is built in the mess of data that integration of different systems can entail.
+With iCore's integration platform, a clear structure is built in the mess of data that integration of different systems can cause.
 It can be illustrated with a plate of spaghetti.

-- If each piece of spaghetti corresponds to a connection between two systems, it is easy to see how a bundle of spaghetti becomes impossible to overview.
+– If each strand of spaghetti corresponds to a connection between two systems, it is easy to see how a bundle of spaghetti becomes impossible to manage.
 And if a problem occurs, how do you locate it, and how do you solve it?
 It is precisely this dilemma that can be prevented with an integration platform.
 You can see it as a smart junction box with full traceability that enables monitoring, and above all creates greater security in data handling.

 – With every added system, the solution becomes increasingly complex.
 It becomes particularly clear in the public sector, which is hampered by activities that are organized and operate in culverts.

-Some tips from Jonas
+Some tips from Thomas

 – Appoint a person responsible for the integration work who develops an integration strategy.
 Integrating different systems is common today, but will become a basic requirement for all businesses in the future.
 A person is needed who has the overall responsibility for how the data exchange between different systems should look, who understands what it means in practice and who can explain in an educational way to other members of the organization what secure and efficient data management requires.